WC3 Carbon App

 This tab allows you to compare different design options head-to-head.

-Make Changes: Go back to the A1-A3 or other tabs and make your design changes (e.g., swap a material, change a transport distance).
+2. Make Changes: Go back to the A1-A3 or A4 tabs and make your changes (e.g., swap virgin rock for recycled, or change transport distance).

-Select & Compare: Go to the Comparison tab.
-Select "Scenario A" in the first dropdown and your "Current Project" in the second.
+4. Compare: Go to the Comparison tab.
+Select "Baseline Design" in the first dropdown and "Low-Carbon Option" in the second.

-Analyse: The tab will instantly update with a grouped bar chart and a detailed table showing the raw kg CO₂e difference and the % difference for every category, allowing you to clearly see and report on the savings.
+5. Analyse: The tab will instantly update with a bar chart and table showing the exact kg CO₂e and % difference for every category.